Jump to Recipe

 Technically and traditionally speaking a pesto has five elements - basil, garlic, olive oil, pine nuts, and a hard cheese.
 Garlic and pine nuts go into a mortar and pestle first and are pounded until almost creamy.
 Followed by basil leaves, cheese, and salt (sometime) and then olive oil to bring everything together.
 Now, this recipe is not handed down to me by my Italian grandma (don’t have one) but has come from watching numerous regional food documentaries, food shows, and doing my own research.
 So, the easy basil pesto recipe that I share here is not traditional but is still pretty darn good!

 If you guys are as obsessed with pesto as my family is, then this easy basil pesto recipe is for you.
 We are big pesto fans and put it on EVERYTHING.
-I use it on bread (like this focaccia), in salads (a versions of this pesto pasta salad), with chicken (this recipe is yumm), toss it with some pasta, stir in in dressings…basically there’s a large potential.
+I use it on bread (like this thyme and rosemary focaccia), in salads (a versions of this pesto pasta salad), with chicken (this recipe is yumm), toss it with some pasta, add a spoonful to a bowl of your minestrone soup, stir in in dressings…basically there’s a large potential.
 Every single time I have bought ready made pesto, I have been disappointed.
 Even when I have bought the one with the simplest ingredients, or nothing crazy.
 When I have no time to throw 5 ingredients in a food processor (yikes!!).
 Every.
 Single.
 Time.
 I have kicked myself in the behind that I should have whipped up a batch of Homemade Pesto.
 Because it’s simply the best!

 Does the world need another pesto recipe?